-Hape Wooden Musical Instrument Set - Dakota is still trying to figure out how to really make noise with these, but she is enjoying trying!
+Hape Wooden Musical Instrument Set - D is still trying to figure out how to really make noise with these, but she is enjoying trying!

 Multi-Color Rhythm Scarves - So many uses!
-Dakota loves pulling these out of a box, playing peek-a-boo with them, and just runnings her hands through them!
+D loves pulling these out of a box, playing peek-a-boo with them, and just runnings her hands through them!